 Just in time for the spring blooms, Knoxville’s dogwood trails invite you to enjoy more than 85 miles of scenic walking and biking paths.

-Tip: World’s Fair Park, home of the 1982 World’s Fair Exhibition, in downtown Knoxville is anchored by the Sunsphere.
-The Sunsphere is 26 stories tall and the fourth-floor Observation Deck shows off the city and surrounding Smoky Mountains with a 360-degree view.
+Pro Tip: World’s Fair Park, home of the 1982 World’s Fair Exhibition, in downtown Knoxville is anchored by the Sunsphere.
+The newly renovated Sunsphere is 26 stories tall and the fourth-floor Observation Deck shows off the city and surrounding Smoky Mountains with a 360-degree view.

 4. Fayetteville, North Carolina

-The Fayetteville Dogwood Festival starts Friday night with a concert series that runs the entire weekend featuring local bands.
-Saturday and Sunday, there is a midway with carnival rides, arts and crafts, a car show, and lots of food.
+The Fayetteville Dogwood Festival is scheduled for late April.
+It kicks off Friday night with a concert series that runs the entire weekend featuring local bands.
+Saturday and Sunday there is a midway with carnival rides, arts and crafts, a car show, and lots of food.
 If you are looking for an old-fashioned festival, this is it.

 Where To Stay: If you love nature but need one step above camping, try glamping.
 About 20 miles outside of Fayetteville in Goodwin, North Carolina, you can rent this sweet little rustic cabin on a pond.
 There are trails to hike, wildlife to view, and relaxation to be had.

-Where To Eat: For a traditional Southern dinner, try Fayettville’s Texas Roadhouse.
+Where To Eat: For a traditional Southern dinner, try Fayetteville’s Texas Roadhouse.
 You will leave with your tummy and wallet satisfied.

 5. Vinton, Virginia